OctopusDeploy/docs/docs/installation/octopus-in-container/docker-compose.md

 In this case we are specifying the `sa` password that is used when starting the sql container and is used for db connectivity from the Octopus Server.
 We have also provided the Octopus admin credentials and set a host port mapping to port `81` so that we can access the server externally.

-Start both containers at once by running
+Startup both containers by running:

 ```
 docker-compose --poject-name Octopus up -d
 ```

-Once both containers are healthy you can brows directly to `http://localhost:5441` from your host machine.
+Once both containers are healthy you can browse directly to `http://localhost:5441` from your host machine.

 Upgrades with a Docker Compose project are similar to the steps with [upgrading a single Octopus Server container](./octopus-server-container.md).
 You will still need to get the master-key from the original Octopus Server container used when initially setting up the database.
 With this key in hand, a simple change to the `.env` file to include the master-key and update the Octopus version is all that is required.